 The dental hygiene of children is extremely important.
 Children who have good oral health have great chances to have healthy teeth for the rest of their lives.
 From a young age, parents should educate their children about taking good care of the teeth.
 This habit that will pay-off in adulthood as they will keep permanent teeth.
-Acquiring such habit of taking care of their oral health, children can be saved from dental problems like dental caries and gum disease.
+Acquiring such habit of taking care of their oral health and dental care education, children can be saved from dental problems like dental caries and gum disease.

 Children enjoy eating sweets, however, excessive consumption of sweets can be damaging to the teeth.
-It is better to teach children to eat sweets with the meal.
+It is better to teach children to eat sweets with the meal and other healthy foods for oral health.
 As this would minimize the negative effects on the teeth.
 Consumption of sweets can demineralize the tooth enamel and eventually lead to dental caries.
 Parents should also take care to not give sweets to children as rewards.
 Similarly, fizzy drinks can be very harmful to the teeth because these drinks contain acids which damage the tooth enamel and make the tooth enamel thinner.

 The best snacks for children are fruits and vegetables.
 Not only do these taste good, but they are good for dental health and general hygiene.
 Bananas, carrots, cucumber, and other fruits can become excellent substitutes for sweets.
 Breadsticks, rice cakes, plain popcorn and crackers is also an option.